wx-chevalier/excel.ts/README.md

 # x-fetch

-Extreme and fluent wrapper for fetch
+Extreme and fluent wrapper for fetch.

 # wi-bridge

-Bridge for communication between windows or iframes
+Bridge for communication between windows or iframes.

 # declarative-validator

-声明式校验
+声明式校验。